flare-foundation/flare-systems-deployment/README.md

 ### How do I know it's working

-You will see various errors initially on `ftso-scaling` and `flare-system-client`, since the data provider will not be registered as a voter for the current reward epoch.
-There is a time window for voter registration on every reward epoch, and if you leave things running you should eventually see `RegisterVoter success` logged by `flare-system-client`.
+You will see various errors initially in `ftso-client` and `system-client` containers, since the data provider will not be registered as a voter for the current reward epoch.
+There is a time window for voter registration on every reward epoch, and if you leave things running you should eventually see `RegisterVoter success` logged by `system-client` container.
 It should then start submitting data successfully in the *following* reward epoch.

 Here are log samples indicating successful operation (`flare-system-client`):
 ```